 - Drivers of Sustainability

-The conference will lead to an enhanced understanding of how to do environmental evaluation and an intensive exchange of experiences and lessons between participants, organizations and countries.
+The conference led to an enhanced understanding of how to do environmental evaluation and an intensive exchange of experiences and lessons between participants, organizations and countries.

 A book will be published based on the best contributions to the conference.
 The results will be disseminated through a variety of channels, including webinars and blogs under the auspices of the Earth-Eval CoP.